-Browse to the following section of the web console: Configuration\Item Wait Time
+Browse to the following section of the web console: Scanning\Scanned Item Interval

 Make sure that the Enabled checkbox is ticked for the REGISTRY item, indicating that registry scanning is enabled.

-Browse to the following section of the web console: Configuration\Custom Scanning
+Browse to the following section of the web console: Scanning\File & Registry Scanning

-Hit the Add registry key to scan button in the Registry Scanning section of the page.
+Hit the Add Registry Scan button in the Registry Scanning section of the page.
 You will be presented with a popup window.
 Select the registry value’s root key from the Rootkey dropdown, enter the remainder of the registry path into the Regpath field, enter the name of the registry value into the Regvalue field and hit Ok.